Graduate Certificate of Nursing Practice (Cardiac Care)

 From 2012 offered to continuing students only.
 Students who wish to undertake this specialty course should refer to the Master of Nursing Practice (H771) for more information.

-The Graduate Certificate course is designed to prepare nurses to meet contemporary challenges in cardiac nursing within the specialist field of critical care nursing and to progressively build upon knowledge and skills required to comprehensively care for critically ill patients.
+The Graduate Certificate course is designed to prepare nurses to meet contemporary challenges in cardiac nursing and interventional cardiology within the specialist field of critical care nursing and to progressively build upon knowledge and skills required to comprehensively care for critically ill patients.
 The course responds to the demands of industry and partnership/collaborating hospitals for nurses with sophisticated specialty skills and knowledge.
 The course links Deakin University with existing partners and a number of other collaborating hospitals, all of which have a high demand for specialist cardiac care nurses.

 The use of learning technologies such as CloudDeakin, teleconferencing, eLive, iLectures and iSpring mini movies will facilitate student engagement in a large proportion of the specialist units.